What is Hostile Work Environment?

 For example, you may hear about a hiring manager regularly refusing applicants who are older than a certain age, or who are female or foreign-born.
-This shows that the person in question is biased against these groups of people, and it is quite possible they don’t behave properly with those already in your organization belonging to those groups.
-Not only can bias create and foster a hostile workplace, but many countries have laws in place against discrimination.
+This shows that the person in question is biased against these groups of people, and it is quite possible they do not behave properly with those already in your organization belonging to those groups.
+Not only can this create bias and foster a hostile workplace, but many countries have laws in place against discrimination.

 Imagine you repeatedly overhear the sales VP yelling at their personal assistant or see them thrusting their business development executives.
-It could be a sign their teams are facing a hostile workplace where they are victimized almost every day.
-Even when someone is frequently resorting to passive-aggressive behavior or pushing their coworkers or subordinates to unhealthy competition, that’s a red flag – though this behavior is likely not illegal.
+It could be a sign that their teams are facing a hostile workplace where they are victimized almost every day.
+Even when someone is frequently resorting to passive-aggressive behavior or pushing their coworkers or subordinates to unhealthy competition, that is a red flag – although this behavior is likely not illegal.

 Ridiculing or victimization

-People may play jokes or tease each other in the workplace – that’s normal between workmates.
-But if you see a grave prank that leaves the person utterly embarrassed and frustrated, or if someone has set up a social media group to ridicule a colleague, it’s a sign of a hostile workplace.
+People may play jokes or tease each other in the workplace – that is normal between workmates.
+But if you see a grave prank that leaves the person utterly embarrassed and frustrated, or if someone has set up a social media group to ridicule a colleague, it is a sign of a hostile workplace.
 Targeting employees or colleagues for public humiliation is unacceptable.
 This is evident from the increased focus on cyberbullying.

 Lots of complaints and punishment threats